top of page

 Climate Change

 Climate Change is without a doubt the single greatest threat facing Pacific Islands today.
-We are working with Pacific islanders to help thise Islands that can adapt to inevitable climate change issues in planning.
-We are also lobby on the climate change front to reduce emmissions and increase awareness of the plight of Pacific Islands.
-In addition we proimote programs that reduce carbon and methan emmisiosns such diversion fo waste from landill and energy efficiency, and renewable energy.
+We are working with Pacific Islanders to help those Islands that can adapt to inevitable climate change issues in planning.
+We are also lobby on the climate change front to reduce emissions and increase awareness of the plight of Pacific Islands.
+In addition we promote programs that reduce carbon and methane emissions such as diversion of waste from landfill and energy efficiency, and renewable energy.

 Hazardous Waste Management

-To manage the challeges facing by growing populations, enviromentla hzards etc, we support pacific islandsers with capcity building.
-This involves training oin island, in Australia or between islands.
-PAA is a memebr of the UNEPs South South blah blah
+To manage the challenges facing by growing populations, environmental hazards etc, we support Pacific Islanders with capacity building.
+This involves training on island, in Australia or between islands.
+PAA is a member of the UNEPs South South Exchange Mechanism

 Visit our Hazardous Waste Management Page here.